AJim98/Web-App-DevOps-Project/README.md

 - control_plane_subnet_id: This stores the ID of the control plane subnet, which will be used to specify the subnet where nodes will be deployed to.
 - worker_node_subnet_id: This stored the ID of the worker node subnet, which will specify the subnet where worker nodes, of AKS cluster, will be deployed to.
 - aks_nsg_id: This stores the ID of the network security group, which can be used in the AKS cluster for security.

+## Terraform: Main Configuration:

+During the main configuration for the application, a main.tf file must be created, where code, variables and outputs from other modules will be refferenced.
+The first to be dedined is an azure provider block, which enables authenticationto azure using service principal credentials, which are found prior to starting the configuration.
+The service principal app created was then accessed via azure commands to find the following:

+- appId --- Service principal's application ID, which is called the client_id in the root's main.tf file.
+- password --- Service principal's application password, which is called client_secret in the root's main.tf file.
+- subscription_id --- Azure subscription ID, which is used to link the terraform files to the specified azure account.
+- tenant --- Azure tenant ID, which represents the microsoft entra directory that manages all related Azure resources, which is called tenant_id in the root's main.tf file.

+Having found the above information, the /.zshrc file was accessed and the information was entered as export variables, due to their sensitive nature.
+Once entered, the command: "source ~/.zshrc" was ran, which refreshes the file and ensures that it is up-to-date and able to read the relevant data.

+Once all files were created the following commands were run:

+- terraform init --- This initialises the working directory and installs all required plugins that were specified in the main.tf file.
+- terraform plan --- This creates an execution plan, which shows all changes that will be made to the infrastucture.
+- terraform apply --- This executes the plan suggested in the previous command creating, updatign or deleting the resources as needed.

+After the main configuration file has been provisioned, the kubeconfig file must be accessed, which allows for secure connection to the AKS cluster.
+This is done using the following command:

+- az aks get-credentials --resource-group <your-resource-group> --name <your-aks-cluster-name>

+Once retrieved, kubectl can be used to interact with the AKS cluster.